LibreCat/Catmandu-Store-MongoDB/README.md

 [MongoDB](https://metacpan.org/pod/MongoDB) databases.
 The database as a whole is called a 'store'.
 Databases also have compartments (e.g. tables) called Catmandu::Bag-s.

+# CONFIGURATION

+- database\_name

+    MongoDB database name.

+- estimate\_count

+    Use a faster estimated collection document count if true.

+All other options are passed on to the MongoDB client.

 # METHODS

 ## new(database\_name => $name, %connection\_opts)